NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 name_dict = name_df.to_dict()
 ```

-Take a look at the contents of the `name_df` dataframe (_e.g._ run a cell with
+Run the cell and take a look at the contents of the `name_df` dataframe (_e.g._
-that variable only to output it below the cell).
+run a cell with that variable only to output it below the cell).

 Now we'll load some statistics from the QC part of the workflow, specifically
 the 'general_stats' file from `multiqc`.
 Add the following to a new cell and run